pixavier/mqtt4snap/README.md

 ## Example: Controlling IoT electronic devices

-We can use Snap *!* to [control and test](http://www.xavierpi.com/snap/snap.html#open:http://www.xavierpi.com/dt/mqtt_esp32-text.xml) IoT electronic devices (sensors and actuators9).
+We can use Snap *!* to [control and test](http://www.xavierpi.com/snap/snap.html#open:http://www.xavierpi.com/dt/mqtt_esp32-text.xml) IoT electronic devices (sensors and actuators).
 You can try it online using a [Digital Twin of the controller](https://wokwi.com/arduino/projects/316434364352168512).

 ## Command-line mode